 It is very important that all participants in the Laugavegur Ultra Marathon are very well prepared for the challenge ahead.
 The most important things being correct training, nutrition and gear but also to know the race plan and race rules.

-Before taking part in the race participants must evaluate if they have trained enough and are strong, mentally and physically so that they will be able to finish this 55 km mountain race in hectic environment and sometimes difficult conditions.
-Participants will be running up and down steep hills in snow, mud and sand.
-Cold rivers will need to be crossed while dealing with cold winds, rain and even snow.
-There for this race is only meant for well trained and experienced runners who have trained by doing mountain hikes and of trail runs.
+Before taking part in the race participants must evaluate if they have trained enough and are strong, mentally and physically so that they will be able to finish this 55 km mountain race in a hectic environment and sometimes difficult conditions.
+Participants will be running up and down steep hills in snow, mud, and sand.
+Cold rivers will need to be crossed while dealing with cold winds, rain, and even snow.
+Therefore this race is only meant for well trained and experienced runners who have trained by doing mountain hikes and off trail runs.
 Those taking part in this race must be ready for the unexpected.

 Mental training is also important, to be prepared to deal with the cold and the unexpected.
 Each person is meant to be able to help them selfs all the way to the finish line in Húsadalur, Þórsmörk.
 The time limits and cut-off are permanent and will not be changed for anyone.
 Read more about that here.

 A detailed description of the course can be found here.

 Part of preparing for the Laugavegur Ultra Marathon should be training your self into balancing your bodies energy levels.
 You can train to run, walk and at the same time train your energy management.
 Each participant needs to find out what is the best food for them to be able to be on the move for many hours.
 Energy gels are a good solution for many but not everyone.
 What does one need to keep going?
 Participants need to know this before the race.
 Those who have experienced being totally at loss of energy know that it is very difficult to the energy up again.